lewis-weinberger/adir/README.md

 ## Alternatives

-This was mostly an exercise in understanding how to interface with Acme under the hood.
-This was inspired by some similar projects written in Go:
+This was mostly an exercise in understanding how to interface with Acme under the hood. `adir` was inspired by some similar projects written in Go:

 - [acme-corp](https://github.com/sminez/acme-corp)
 - [xplor](https://bitbucket.org/mpl/xplor)